neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ---

-# Assignment: Session Notes
+# Assignment

+## Session Notebook

+In this project you will create a markdown based notebook for all your upcoming session notes.
+In this part you will create the folder structure and markdown files, in a future part we will fill up these files with actual content.
+You may only use the terminal for these tasks:

+1. create a folder called `session-notebook`
+2. inside this folder, create a folder called `_template`
+3. inside the \_template, create a

+## Connect the Session Notebook to GitHub

-In the Shell Basics session you already created a folder and file structure for your session notes.
+You already created a folder and file structure for your session notes.
 Now we want to provide this project to your GitHub account as a repository.
 Therefore we need to connect the local repository with a remote repository.

 ### Part 1